-The loop can be started from either end or in the middle at the Big Tree Area.
-In the summer, the loop can be shortened by crossing Bull Creek on a seasonal footbridge at the Big Tree Area.
+In the summer, the loop can be shortened by about 2 miles by crossing Bull Creek on a seasonal footbridge at the Big Trees Area.

-The Bull Creek Flats Trail is trail is fairly popular and it’s normal to see someone every 5 – 10 minutes in summer or 10 – 15 minutes in winter, even when it’s raining.
+The south side of Bull Creek is fairly popular and it’s normal to see someone every 5 – 10 minutes in summer or 10 – 15 minutes in winter, even when it’s raining.
 On the north side, it’s rare to see people outside of Rockefeller Forest and the Big Trees parking lot.

-The Bull Creek Flats Trail starts at Grasshopper Road, where there’s enough parking for several cars.
-The trail begins in an attractive redwood grove but soon climbs onto a hillside with few redwoods.
-The first mile of the trail, until the Big Tree area, is pleasant if not spectacular.
+Bull Creek Flats Trail South starts at Grasshopper Road, where there’s enough parking for several cars.
+The trail begins in a scenic alluvial-flat redwood grove, but soon climbs onto a hillside with few redwoods.
+From here until the Big Trees area the trail is pleasant if not spectacular.
 In the winter, it’s also slow going because it gets very muddy; fortunately it’s the only part of the loop that gets muddy.

-The scenery improves dramatically as the trail descends to the Big Tree Area, which is the best part of the hike.
-The trail winds through the impressive cathedral-like forest, passing two side trails that lead across the creek to the Big Tree Area parking lot.
-After passing the second of these trails, the trees get a little smaller and the forest less open, but it’s a subtle difference and the forest continues to be quite impressive for another mile.
+The scenery improves dramatically as the trail descends to the Big Trees Area, which is one of the best parts of the hike.
+The trail winds through the impressive cathedral-like forest, passing two side trails that lead across the creek to the Big Trees Area parking lot.
+The trees then get a little smaller and the forest less open, but it’s a subtle difference and the forest continues to be quite impressive for another mile.

 The trail emerges from the redwoods for about a quarter-mile.
 After re-entering the forest, the trail climbs perhaps 20 or 30 feet up the hillside at the edge of the flat.
 It remains at that slight elevation, contouring along the hillside for another mile or so.
 Although the trees on the flat below are quite spectacular, the big old growth only grows on the flat and doesn't extend even the few feet up to the trail.
-As a result this part of the trail is less engaging because you’re no longer walking among the big trees, but looking at them from distance.
-Sadly, the trail actually used to go through the flat but was re-routed onto the hillside.
+As a result this part of the trail is less engaging because you’re no longer walking among the big trees, but looking at them from a distance.
+It looks like the trail actually used to go through the flat but was re-routed onto the hillside.

-The Big Tree Trail begins to your left just as you enter Rockefeller Grove.
-Although it’s not included in the milage for this hike, I highly recommend taking a 0.6 mile detour and walking around the Rockefeller Loop Trail, which circles around Bull Creek Flat; huge redwoods are especially dense here and the trail is definitely a highlight of Humboldt Redwoods.
-Traffic noise from highway 101 is sometimes audible but is not overwhelming.
+The Bull Creek Flats Trail North begins to your left just as you enter Rockefeller Grove.
+Although it’s not included in the milage for this hike, I highly recommend taking a 0.6-mile detour and walking around the Rockefeller Loop Trail, which circles around Bull Creek Flat; huge redwoods are especially dense here and the trail is definitely a highlight of Humboldt Redwoods.
+Traffic noise from Highway 101 is sometimes audible but is not overwhelming.

-Leaving Lower Bull Creek Flat, the Big Tree Trail passes through some very nice redwood groves interspersed with streamside deciduous trees.
 A few stretches of the trail are very close to Mattole Road and the traffic noise can be annoying on a summer weekend.
-In contrast, on a winter weekday there might only be a car every 10 or 20 minutes (although in the early morning there seem to be a lot of trucks headed for the Lost Coast) and the presence of the road is not as objectionable.
+In contrast, on a winter weekday there might only be a car every 10 or 20 minutes (although in the early morning there seem to be a lot of trucks headed for the Lost Coast) so the road isn’t as noticable.

 Past the parking lot, the trail enters an especially scenic grove.
 This is the longest and one of the most impressive stretches of big-tree alluvial flat scenery on the hike.
 There are glimpses of tapering sunlit treetops and impossibly tall and thin light beige trunks shooting high into the sky.
 This grove exemplifies the "cathedral-like" redwood forest, with the fluted columnar trunks illuminated by flecks of sunlight filtered through the stained-glass canopy.
 In winter, the pleasant sound of rushing water permeates the area.